-Company's performance graph
+Company's Performance Graph

-Quarterly performance of Share Classes vs. HFRI Index
+Annual Performance of Ordinary Shares vs. HFRI Index

-^{} The HFRI Fund Weighted Composite Index is a global, equal-weighted index of over 1,400 single manager funds that report to HFR Database.
-Constituent funds report monthly net of all fees performance in US Dollar and have a minimum of USD 50 Million under management or a twelve (12) month track record of active performance.
+^{} The HFRI Fund Weighted Composite Index is a global, equal-weighted index of single manager funds that report to HFR Database.
+Constituent funds report monthly net of all fees performance in US Dollars and have a minimum of USD 50 million under management or USD 10 million under management and a twelve (12) month track record of active performance.
 The HFRI Fund Weighted Composite Index does not include Funds of Hedge Funds.
 As an index that is not correlated to any specific market, the Board considers that this is the most appropriate index on which to compare the Company's performance.